 However, I heard from a trustworthy source that most part of the producers there are not actually organic (and that matters to me) and they are clearly pricey.
 So I am not as in love with this market as I used to be.

-How to get there: Centro Comercial Bombarda is 15min walking distance from the subway station Aliados.
+How to get there: Centro Comercial Bombarda is a 15 minutes walking distance from the subway station Aliados.

 Quintal Bioshop – Organic Market